 Under the “Use the following DNS server addresses” section, set Preferred DNS server, which is the server’s IP address providing DNS resolutions (for example, 126.96.36.199).

 (Optional) Set the Alternative DNS server, the DNS address that your device will use if it can’t reach the preferred server address.

 Click the Close button.

-Once you’ve completed the steps, you can open your web browser and try loading a website to see if the configuration works.
+Once you complete the steps, you can open your web browser and try loading a website to see if the new configuration works.